 “Won’t Pipe Down” is a short documentary presenting the definitive David versus Goliath battle between the residents of Nelson County, Virginia and the Dominion Power company.
 This inside look at the community and their fight against the Atlantic Coast Pipeline raises questions about environmental justice, property rights, and individual rights.

 Dominion Resources Inc., along with Duke Energy, Piedmont Natural Gas, and AGL Resources created a joint venture to construct, own, and operate the Atlantic Coast Pipeline.
 This pipeline will pump natural gas through 550 miles of 42 inch pipe starting in West Virginia and ending in North Carolina.
 These power companies are planning to use eminent domain, a right reserved strictly for public good, to take and use individual property owners’ land for the construction of their five billion dollar pipeline.
 Dominion has been looking for a path of least resistance, and has targeted rural communities across the three states.
-But residents of Nelson County refused to go down without a fight, hoping to protect their beloved land in the heart of the Blue Ridge.
+But residents of Nelson County refused to go down without a fight, hoping to protect their beloved land in the heart of the Shenandoah Valley.